qlu-lab/DONUTS/README.md

 ```

 Example 2.
 Using user defined `alpha`.
-The default is random mating for each SNP (i.e., `alpha` = 0).
-However, the user could also prepare a text file containing two columns "SNP" (variant ID) and "alpha" (Corr(Gm, Gp) for each SNP), read it into R as a data.frame and pass it to `donuts()`.
+The default is random mating for each SNP (i.e., `alpha = 0`).
+However, user could also prepare a text file containing two columns "SNP" (variant ID) and "alpha" (Corr(Gm, Gp) for each SNP), read it into R as a data.frame and pass it to `donuts()`.

 ```
 library(tidyverse)